aronedwards91/pirate-text-mmo/JIRA.md

 ### In Prog
-- basic opportunity flow
+- limit auth requests on middleware

 ### TO DO
-- character data page
+- basic opportunity completetion
 - character info sidebar
 - Actions Poool
 - opportunity, get trinkets